Steps to Successful Unpacking

 Make the Unpacking Easier Before the Moving Day Happens

 Next, devise a system for labeling each box with colors for each room and numbers for the contents to facilitate the process.
 If you have time, you can also write a summary of the contents on each box or create lists of items and glue them to their corresponding boxes.
+For example, pack clothes and write down if they are winter of summer pieces.

-Make sure to pack a moving essentials box or bag that contains basic utensils and toiletries, towels, bed linen, pajamas, and slippers, cleaning supplies, cosmetics and medications, phone charger, and a change of clothes.
+Make sure to pack a moving essentials box or bag that contains basic utensils and toiletries, towels, bed linen, pajamas, and slippers, cleaning supplies, cosmetics and medications, a phone charger, and a change of clothes.
 When you arrive at your final destination, start unloading those essentials first.

 Tips on How to Unpack After a Move